 To gain more insight into the sampling, we store all states visited during training and plot them as two-dimensional histograms for different time points (left to right) in \cref{fig:sampling}.
-We compare the proposed PMP-based sampling (\cref{fig:sampling-ours}) to the pure random walk (i.e., without drift) used in~\cite{Han_BSDE, raissi2018forward} (\cref{fig:sampling-deepbsde}).
-As to be expected, sampling without drift leads to visiting points around the initial states in all (even suboptimal) directions.
-It can also be seen that there are almost no samples close to the target.
-With the drift term and after training, the sampled states cover more likely paths between the initial and target states.
+We compare the proposed PMP-based sampling (\cref{fig:sampling-ours}) to the purely noisy dynamics (\cref{fig:sampling-deepbsde}), that is, without drift, as used in~\cite{Han_BSDE, raissi2018forward}.
+As expected, the use of purely noisy dynamics leads to the sampling of points only around the initial states in all (even sub-optimal) directions with almost no samples close to the target.
+On the other hand, with the use of drift term, the sampled states visit the paths between the initial and target states.

-Another way to interpret the histogram plots in \cref{fig:sampling} is that they show the semi-global nature of neural network approaches for SOC problems and, crucially, that the regions of the state space visited in training can vary a lot.
-Since the loss function in \cref{eq:full-opt} penalizes the HJB and BSDE loss only around points sampled from the forward SDE, one would expect that the trained model is more reliable in regions that are frequently visited.
+Another way to interpret the histogram plots in \cref{fig:sampling} is by observing the semi-global nature of our neural network approach for SOC problems.
+Since the loss function in \cref{eq:full_opt} penalizes the HJB and BSDE losses in a neighborhood of points sampled using the forward SDE, one would expect the trained model to be more reliable in regions that are frequently visited.